 Smooth Landing

 When you’re ready to call it a day and retreat to your hotel, even lodging in Wichita reflects the city’s love for aviation.
-Hotels throughout the city have nodded to the city’s legacy as the Air Capital of the World.
-One such example is the colorful artwork donning aircraft at the Homewood Suites by Hilton @ The Waterfront in east Wichita.
+Hotels throughout the city have nods to the city’s legacy as the Air Capital of the World.
+One such example, shown in the photo above, is the colorful artwork donning aircraft at the Homewood Suites by Hilton @ The Waterfront in east Wichita.

 As Wichitans, we’re proud of our aviation history and the many places around the city that preserve it.
-It is without a doubt the best place in America to celebrate aviation and National Aviation Day.
+We might be biased, but we have a good argument for saying Wichita is the best place in America to celebrate aviation and National Aviation Day.